AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-24-2021**
+- Added a feature to search by a specific client in the search-package page.
+(Fixed)
+- Added a feature to search between dates in the search-package page (Fixed)
+- Internal Client inserted a wrong data to the driver app and shiptools.
+(Manually have to create SQL Query to fix the issue) (Fixed)

+**3-23-2021**
+- Internal Client computer Canada Post app not working (Fixed)
+- Investigating the issue with manually releasing the packages.
+- Internal Client said it still not fixed.
+Confirmed working.
+(Fixed)
+- Internal Client asks for new feature.
+On the search page, add the driver name, and when the route was created.
+(Fixed)
+- Internal Client Add option to search between dates and have a calendar (In Progress)

 **3-22-2021**
 - Bug in the maps.php, Unable to the map in view map, Issue with apostrophies.
 (Fixed)
 - Bugs on routes.php. driver release on the admin side not working.
 Issue with xCrud, needs to merge update_driver_release function and update_cid_after_edit function.(Fixed)